EpicGamesExt/raddebugger/README.md

 The RAD Debugger project aims to simplify the debugger by simplifying and unifying the underlying debug info format.
-In that pursuit we've built the RADDBG debug info format, which is what the debugger parses and uses.
-To work with existing toolchains, we convert PDB (and eventually PE/ELF files with embedded DWARF) into the RADDBG format on-demand.
+In that pursuit we've built the RADDBGI debug info format, which is what the debugger parses and uses.
+To work with existing toolchains, we convert PDB (and eventually PE/ELF files with embedded DWARF) into the RADDBGI format on-demand.
 This conversion process is currently an unoptimized reference version.
 Nevertheless it's still quite fast for smaller PDB files (in many cases faster than many other programs simply deserialize the PDBs).
 It is much slower for much larger projects at the moment, but we expect this will vastly improve overtime.

-The RADDBG format is currently specified in code, in the files within the `src/raddbgi_format` folder.
+The RADDBGI format is currently specified in code, in the files within the `src/raddbgi_format` folder.
 The other relevant folders for working with the format are:

-- `raddbgi_cons`: The RADDBG construction layer, for making RADDBG debug info.
+- `raddbgi_cons`: The RADDBGI construction layer, for making RADDBGI debug info.
-- `raddbgi_convert`: Our implementation of PDB-to-RADDBG (and an in-progress implementation of a DWARF-to-RADDBG) conversion.
+- `raddbgi_convert`: Our implementation of PDB-to-RADDBGI (and an in-progress implementation of a DWARF-to-RADDBGI) conversion.
-- `raddbgi_dump`: Code for textually dumping information from RADDBG files.
+- `raddbgi_dump`: Code for textually dumping information from RADDBGI files.

 ## Development Setup Instructions